Lung, Chest and Bowel Sounds Assessment Guide

 Hyperactive bowel sounds, on the other hand, may indicate stomach upset, cramping and anything that is increasing peristalsis.
 The location and pitch of the sounds are important as well.
 Hypoactive bowel sounds in the right upper quadrant could indicate a bowel obstruction there.
 The pitch is important, too, as it can indicate the strength of the peristalsis and point to a problem.

-Along with the chest, the abdomen is a major focus of assessment.
-While everyone knows to listen for bowel sounds, that isn’t the only way to assess this important part of the anatomy.
+While listening for bowel sounds is important, that isn't the only way to assess this important part of the anatomy.
 You can inspect the area, palpate, and percuss.
 However, you should probably listen to bowel sounds before manipulating the stomach as this can cause changes in the way the sounds are heard.

 When assessing the abdomen, inspection is often overlooked.
 Merely looking at the abdomen can tell you a great deal about the patient and their relative health.